 Vice Chair of Patient Council

-Locally, I have been involved with Plymouth Law Society for several years and was the President in 2017.
+Locally, I have been involved with Plymouth Law Society for several years and was their President in 2017.

 I am married with two adult children.
-I spend my free time looking after my young grandson and trying to keep fit.
-I love reading, gardening, the theatre and walking.
+I love reading, gardening, the theatre, and walking.

 I am a Carer for my daughter who has profound and multiple learning disabilities and physical disabilities, subsequently we have had many admissions to Derriford Hospital and have experienced a range of standards of care and communication, some being excellent and some very poor.
 The Learning Disability Liaison Team have been very supportive and informative during admissions to hospital.
 I shared my story with the Patient Experience Committee and Trust Board, and from this I was asked if I would consider joining the Patient Council, I thought this would be a great platform to be able to help Carers and people with learning disabilities who use the hospital.